-- Is patient behavior going to be more accepting of supervised PT training sessions and less accepting of hands-on manual therapy sessions?
+- Is patient behavior going to be more accepting of supervised physical therapy training sessions and less accepting of hands-on manual therapy sessions?

-- (Big question) IS Telehealth here to stay as a service arm of the average PT practice?
+- (Big question) IS Telehealth here to stay as a service arm of the average physical therapy practice?

 - Are the days of working in a team approach seeing (for example) 2 patients per hour over because of the need for social distance?

 - Is now the time to make the change to a shared-risk compensation model?

 - Can physical therapy clinics evolve into more of a full-service healthcare clinic much in the same way that pharmacies have become more full-service facilities to their public?